ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 When `x5t` is present, `iss` MUST be a string with a value between 1 and 8192 characters in length that fits the regular expression of a distinguished name.

-TODO: address the guidance on choosing `iss` values for certificate based identities.

 The mechanisms for how Transparency Services obtain identity documents is out-of-scope of this document.